Requirements For The Master Of Science In Counseling Degree

 Requirements for The Master Of Science In Counseling Degree

 Credits must be earned in courses numbered 6000 or above.
 Continuing Education courses and audits do not apply toward the degree.
-All course work applied to the degree must have received a letter grade except for COUN7610 Thesis Research which is a pass/fail course.
+All course work applied to the degree must have received a letter grade.

 The candidate must complete course requirements as specified in the student's plan of study for the program area the student has designated.